Developers and Testers, do you see the end goal together?

 Not all the developers really take part in designing the solution.
 There could be other roles like an Architect who does it and another developer(or programmer) implement the solution.

 A Tester is a person responsible for the Quality Assurance of the solution/product/service etc. They perform automated and manual tests to ensure the software created by developers is fit for purpose.

-If there are any bugs(aka issues) exist, they report those so that, those are removed(or fixed) within a solution/product before it gets deployed to the end customer(or user).
+If there are any bugs(aka issues) that exist, they report those so that, those are removed(or fixed) within a solution/product before it gets deployed to the end customer(or user).

 Being in Sync

 There are really serious number of illustrations to make us believe that, a developer and tester can not be in sync.
-This may result into, misunderstanding, ego, your-thing-vs-my-thing, doing only my job kind of side effects.
+This may result in, misunderstanding, ego, your-thing-vs-my-thing, doing only my job kind of side effects.

 My personal favorite is this one(old joke but, meaningful):

-Where do they need be in Sync?
+Where to be in Sync?

 - Understanding the Requirements.
 The big What part of the whole story.